Our Common Purpose: Reinventing American Democracy for the 21st Century

-The two-year bipartisan Commission on the Practice of Democratic Citizenship launched in 2018 to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy.
-The Commission recognized that the political culture of the United States and the makeup of its population have both changed dramatically in recent decades.
-From “fake news” to partisan polarization to the rise of social media, the environment in which citizens gather information and engage with one another and with their government is entirely different from what it was at the turn of twenty-first century.
+The bipartisan Commission on the Practice of Democratic Citizenship, a project of the American Academy of Arts and Sciences, was launched to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy.

 The Commission issued 31 recommendations for strengthening democracy in the report Our Common Purpose: Reinventing American Democracy for the 21st Century.
 The recommendations include reforming political institutions, investing in civil society, and transforming our political culture.
 The recommendations are rooted in six imperatives, or strategies:

 - to achieve equality of voice and representation through our political institutions;

 - to empower voters in a lasting way;

 - to ensure the responsiveness of our political institutions;

 - to dramatically expand the capacity of civil society organizations that foster “bridging” across lines of difference;